San Francisco Municipal Railway: Early years

 Muni has its origins in the period following the 1906 San Francisco earthquake.
-Until then the city had been served by a number of commercial horsecar, cable car and electric streetcar operators.
+Until then the city had been served by several commercial horsecar, cable car and electric streetcar operators.
 Many of these had been amalgamated into the United Railroads of San Francisco (URR) company.
 In 1909, voters approved a municipal rail line down Geary.
-Three years later in 1912, the city declined to renew the franchise that bestowed cable car operator Geary Street, Park & Ocean Railway the privilege of operating on Geary Street, and converted the line into a municipal electric streetcar line, the first line of Muni.
-In 1912, the average speed of the city's public transit was approximately 8.5 miles per hour – slightly faster than the average speed of 8.1 in 2007.
+Three years later in 1912, the city declined to renew the franchise that bestowed cable car operator Geary Street, Park & Ocean Railway the privilege of operating on Geary Street.
+The route was converted into a municipal electric streetcar line, the first line of Muni.
+(In 1912, the average speed of the city's public transit was approximately 8.5 miles per hour – slightly faster than the average speed of 8.1 in 2007.)

 Muni soon started on a large building program.
-On December 29, 1914, the new Stockton Street Tunnel under Nob Hill opened, allowing streetcars from downtown to go to North Beach and the new Marina District.
+On December 29, 1914, the new Stockton Street Tunnel under Nob Hill opened, allowing streetcars from downtown to go to North Beach.
+The new line also served the Marina District, the site of the 1915 Panama-Pacific International Exposition.

 On February 3, 1918, the Twin Peaks Tunnel opened, making the southwestern quarter of the city available for development.
 On October 21, 1928, the Sunset Tunnel opened, bringing the N Judah streetcar line to the Sunset District.
 These improvements plunged Muni into direct competition with the URR on the entire length of Market Street.
-The two operators each operated its own pair of tracks down that thoroughfare, which came to be known as the "roar of the four".
+The two operators each operated their own pair of tracks down that thoroughfare, which came to be known as the "roar of the four".

 1940s: The first trolleybuses

 In 1941, Muni introduced its first trolleybus line, the R-Howard line.
-Trolleybuses had been running in San Francisco since 1935, but operated only by the Market Street Railway Company (MSRy), successor to the URR.
+Trolleybuses had been running in San Francisco since 1935 but operated only by the Market Street Railway Company (MSRy), successor to the URR.
 By 1944, the MSR was in financial difficulties.
 Thus, at 5 am on September 29, 1944, Muni acquired its commercial competitor.
 Along with the routes and equipment, Muni adopted its competitor's more expensive seven-cent fare.
 Following national trends, Muni replaced most of its rail lines with trolleybus service in the succeeding decades.
 A few lines with dedicated rights-of-way (including those serving the Twin Peaks and Sunset tunnels) continued as rail lines running 1940s-era PCC streetcars through the 1970s.
 These lines became the foundation of the Muni Metro.

 During World War II, because male employees had been called to serve in the military, both MSRy and Muni hired female 'motorettes' and conductors, including poet and author Maya Angelou in 1943.